iurii-chernigin/arduino-car-ios-remote-controll/README.md

-# arduino-car-ios-remote-controll
+# Arduino Car - Remote Control iOS App

-iOS application for remote control of the car based on the Arduino UNO microcontroller
+> iOS application for remote control of the car based on the Arduino UNO microcontroller